 Blocking customers in Splynx

-Splynx blocks non-paying customers automatically.
-Administrator can block the customer manually as well.
-When customer's status is changed to Blocked or Inactive, Splynx sends a command to the router to block him.
-By default, Splynx does not cut the service, but places the IP address of the end user into the address-list or gives him the IP address from the special IP pool for blocked customers.
-You just need to create the necessary firewall rules that block or redirect defaulters to a special page.
+Splynx has the ability to block non-paying customers automatically, however, administrators can block customers manually as well.
+When a customer's status is changed to Blocked or Inactive, Splynx sends a command to the router to block the respective customer.
+By default, Splynx does not cut the service, but places the IP address of the end-user into the address-list or gives him an IP address from the special IP pool for blocked customers.
+You just need to create the necessary firewall rules that block or redirects defaulters to a special page.

 This method is useful if you do not use Radius authorization.
-Splynx uses Mikrotik API to operate a router.
+Splynx uses Mikrotik API to execute commands on a router.

-Pay attention to the option Disabled customers to Address-List.
-It changes the blocking behavior.
+Pay special attention to the option Disabled customers to Address-List.
+As this changes the blocking behavior.

 - SpLBL_new - for customers whose status is New.

 Radius also provides the ability to block users in several ways.